 NJDOT will deploy our Incline Package assets on I-280 and I-78 at Jugtown mountain (between Exits 7 and 11), which includes pre-positioning towing assets, NJDOT Safety Service Patrol (SSP) trucks, and coordination with New Jersey State Police.

-For winter weather and preparedness updates, motorists are encouraged to check the New Jersey Office of Emergency Management’s website, www.ReadyNJ.gov and NJDOT's traffic information website www.511nj.org for real-time travel information.
-For NJDOT news and updates follow us on the NJDOT Facebook page or on Twitter @NJDOT_info.
+Motorists are encouraged to check NJDOT's traffic information website www.511nj.org for real-time travel information and for NJDOT news and updates follow us on the NJDOT Facebook page or on Twitter @NJDOT_info.